DKotov29/c_dns_proxy/readme.md

 # Build
 libevent-dev needed for building, also this code is not supported on windows.
-After cloning , in cloned directory command "gcc -Wall main.c -L. -levent -lm -levent_core -o oh_no" can be used to create executable file and command "./oh_no" to execute that file.
+After cloning , in cloned directory command "gcc -Wall main.c -L. -levent -lm -levent_core -lpthread -levent_pthreads -O3 -o oh_no" can be used to create executable file and command "./oh_no" to execute that file.

 # Use